 Printable Mitten Pattern to Sew from Old Sweaters

-Click on the purple button below to sign up for the newsletter and get the download.
+Click on the pink button below to sign up for the newsletter and get the download.
 The pattern has multiple sizes for adults.

 Print the free PDF pattern out from your computer using A4 or letter sized paper.
 Print at 100% or DO NOT SCALE.
 If you plan on making lots of these mittens, printing on card stock will give you a nice thick template!